metaplane/dbt-utils/README.md

 Metaplane will then upload the failed test results into a snowflake stage, generate a pre-signed URL for that stage, and write the URL into the run_results.json file on the adapter response of each run tests.

+This macro is currently on supported for Snowflake.